PhantomCybernetics/phntm_bridge_docs/availability-zones.rst

     });
    </script>

-Our aim is to provide a geographically well distributed service, we will be launching more regional instances and TURN servers depending on user demand and feedback.
-Please get in touch either by :email:`e-mail <human@phntm.io>` or by `opening an issue on GitHub <https://github.com/PhantomCybernetics/phntm_bridge_server/issues>`_ to discuss this further.

 To change which Bridge Server your ROS machine connects to, simply edit the ``bridge_server_address`` parameter in your `phntm_bridge.yaml` config file, then restart the Bridge Client node and reload the Web UI.

 .. code-block:: yaml